 Basic maintenance and taking routine care of your ring is part and parcel of owning a piece of jewelry.
-One of the most significant problems that could arise from daily wear and tear is the loosening of prongs.
+One of the most common problems that could arise from wear and tear is the loosening of prongs.

-Most of the diamond rings you find in the current market utilize a prong based mounting and the number of prongs may vary from one design to another.
+Most diamond rings in the market utilize a prong based mounting and the number of prongs may vary from one design to another.
 In a prong setting, diamonds are installed in small gaps or baskets and kept in place by small, bent pieces of metal gripping onto the diamond’s girdle.

 The advantages of using such a setting is to place more emphasis on the center stone instead of the metal surrounding it.
 Since the prongs only cover up a small area on the diamond, the end result is a mounting that allows more light to enter and illuminate the diamond.

 A schematic sketch of prong placements and proportions

 We all know diamonds are the hardest substance on Earth.
 The materials used to fabricate the prongs (typically white gold or platinum) possess lower mechanical strength compared to the stones kept in place by them.

 Over a period of time, prongs can be bent or softened due to repeated bumping or knocks caused by wear and tear.
 Worn out prongs also present a major problem as diamonds can get dislodged and go missing without any warning.

 I’m sure nobody wants to find themselves in a heart wrenching situation of staring at an empty void on their ring.
 As a rule of the thumb, you should get your jewelry inspected regularly if you wear them on a daily basis.
 A good guideline I would recommend is to visit the jeweler once every 6 months for a routine “check-up”.

 If you think about it from a practical viewpoint, there is not much to do when your diamond is already damaged – or, what is even worse, already lost.